yoctoproject/poky/documentation/test-manual/understand-autobuilder.rst

 The "a-full" and "a-quick" targets are the usual entry points into the Autobuilder and it makes sense to follow the process through the system starting there.
-This is best visualized from the Autobuilder Console view (:yocto_ab:`/typhoon/#/console`).
+This is best visualized from the :yocto_ab:`Autobuilder Console view </typhoon/#/console>`.

 Each item along the top of that view represents some "target build" and these targets are all run in parallel.
 The 'full' build will trigger the